Vander03/Obsidian/My Second Brain/Network Media.md

 - Not related with MB/s (Megabytes per second or GB/s, Gigabytes per second)

 ### Maximum Segment Length
-A cable segment is a length of cable between two network devices, such as [[Network Communication#Hardward Component|NICs]] or [[Network Communication#Hardward Component|Switches]].
+A cable segment is a length of cable between two network devices, such as [[My Second Brain/Network Communication#Hardward Component|NICs]] or [[My Second Brain/Network Communication#Hardward Component|Switches]].
 Any intermediate passive (unpowered) devices, such as wall jacks are considered part of the total segment length.

 Each cable type can transport data at a particular speed only so far before its signal begins to weaken past (called attenuation).